Sanjay-Shr/DevOps_Challenge/README.md

 Cloned the project from GitHub, wrote a Dockerfile (screenshot attached), built and ran the container successfully after fixing a port mapping issue.
 It helped me understand how Docker packages a complete web app environment and how networking between host and container works.

+# Day 42 – Understanding Docker Networking

+Learnt about Docker Networking and its seven types — Host, Bridge, User-defined Bridge, None, MACVLAN, IPVLAN, and Overlay.
+Explored existing default networks using `docker network ls` and created a custom network using the bridge driver.
+Understood how container networking enables communication and isolation in real-world applications.

 ---

 ## How to Use This Repo